vogelsara/afry-test-client/README.md

 #### Run the backend locally

-You need to have Firebase CLY installed.
+You need to have Firebase CLI installed.
 If you don't have it, you can

 `npm install -g firebase-tools`